nfredmond/DOT-Dashboard/combined_documentation.md

 * **Dedicated Worker (Server or Container):** Alternatively, run a separate worker process (could be a Node.js script or a Python process) that continuously monitors a job queue.
 This could be a simple loop or a cron job that checks the `jobs` table for new entries.
 Supabase recently introduced **pgmq (Postgres message queue)** which can be used to listen for new jobs in a queue table​
   [supabase.com](https://supabase.com/docs/guides/queues#:~:text=Supabase%20Queues%20is%20a%20Postgres,of%20their%20applications%20and%20services)
   .
 Or use the `supabase-js` client to poll for pending jobs.
 * **Serverless Batch Jobs:** Another approach is to trigger a serverless function or a cloud job (e.g., AWS Lambda, Google Cloud Run) via a webhook from the Next.js API.
-The job would fetch the scenario data from Supabase, run the CAMP model logic, then write results back.
+The job would fetch the scenario data from Supabase, run the GreenChAMP (Green DOT Chained Activity Modelling Process) model logic, then write results back.

 Regardless of method, ensure the job updates the database when completed (e.g., sets `jobs.status = 'completed'` and maybe stores a summary or link to results).

-**Model Computation Implementation:** The actual CAMP model can be implemented in Python (using libraries like pandas, numpy for calculations or even a transportation modeling tool) or in Node.js (if performance is sufficient or using WebAssembly for heavy math).
+**Model Computation Implementation:** The actual GreenChAMP (Green DOT Chained Activity Modelling Process) model can be implemented in Python (using libraries like pandas, numpy for calculations or even a transportation modeling tool) or in Node.js (if performance is sufficient or using WebAssembly for heavy math).
 If an existing model engine (like a binary or an R script) exists, the worker can call that as well.
 The integration point is to feed it the inputs from the database and capture its outputs to store back in the database.

-For example, pseudocode for a **Python** worker that runs CAMP for a pending job:
+For example, pseudocode for a **Python** worker that runs GreenChAMP (Green DOT Chained Activity Modelling Process) for a pending job:

 python
 CopyEdit